 - Additional payments might be required in advance when using the services of an estate agency

 - Rent is paid monthly

-- Documents required to sign a lease contract are: valid ID, tax identification number (codice fiscale)
+- Documents for signing a rent contract are: valid passport or ID, tax identification number (codice fiscale)

-- Utilities (electricity, gas, water, heating, waste tax …) are usually not included in the rent.
+- Utilities (electricity, gas, water, heating, waste tax, wifi …) are usually not included in the rent.
 Tenant may also be asked to pay building running costs for communal area.
-Remember to cancel the utilities contract before leaving!
+Remember to cancel the utilities contracts before leaving!

 - Apartments are usually furnished but it is better to ask about the furniture items already available.

 - A written non-renewal notice (disdetta) is usually due to the owner before the end of the contract, to be sent by registered mail with a return receipt (raccomandata con ricevuta di ritorno).
 Please verify the notice period stated in the contract!

 The communication of the property disposal (Cessione di fabbricato) is asked for each adult or child you are hosting: